 They were speaking Malay.

 Malaysians travelling to type, travel in groups, and travel with food.
 I knew what they would have, even if they did not open their bags.
-Very likely canned sardines, probably eggs, instant noodles, and possibly also serunding (spiced meat floss).
-Hopefully fish, since they were in the sanctuary, after all.
+Very likely canned sardines, probably eggs, instant noodles, and possibly also serunding (spiced meat floss; hopefully fish floss, since they were in the sanctuary, after all).

 I remained quiet as they had their lunch.